 Regardless of socio-economic background, most Brazilians have a healthy appreciation for a good party (Carnaval is but one manifestation).
 This joie de vivre can be seen in football matches, on the beaches, in the samba clubs and on the streets.
 The flip side of this trait is saudade, that woeful manifestation of longing or deep regret, given much play on old bossa nova records.

 While there is much more mixing between races, Brazil is a long way from being a color-blind society.
 Afro-Brazilians make up the bulk of low-paid workers, and are far more likely to live in favelas than in middle-class neighborhoods.
 More than 40% of Afro-Brazilians live in poverty (twice the rate of whites).
 Afro-Brazilians die younger than whites, earn less and have a greater risk of going to prison.
-Barely 2% of Afro-Brazilians attend university, though a new quota system (approved by the supreme court in 2012) aims to address the longstanding racial imbalance.
-Black political representatives and even high-ranking black employees are rarities – clear examples of the lack of opportunities for blacks in Brazil.
+Barely 2% of Afro-Brazilians attend university, though a quota system approved by the supreme court in 2012 aims to address the longstanding racial imbalance.
+Black political representatives and even high-ranking black employees are rarities – clear examples of the lack of opportunities for black people in Brazil.

 After centuries of genocidal attacks, slavery, dispossession and death from imported diseases, Brazil’s indigenous population is growing again but still faces a host of problems.
 Most of them live in the Amazon rainforest, and therefore the threats that the rainforest faces – logging, mining, ranching, farming, roads, settlements, dams, hydroelectric schemes – also threaten the indigenous whose way of life depends on it.

-Brazilian identity has been shaped not only by the Portuguese, who provided its language and main religion, but also by native índios, Africans and the many immigrants over the years from Europe, the Middle East and Asia.
+Brazilian identity has been shaped not only by the Portuguese, who provided its language and main religion, but also by the indigenous population, Africans and the many immigrants who arrived over the years from Europe, the Middle East and Asia.

 Indigenous culture, though often ignored or denigrated by urban Brazilians, has helped shape modern Brazil and its legends, dance and music.
 Many indigenous foods and beverages, such as tapioca, manioc (cassava), potatoes, maté and guaraná (a shrub whose berry is a stimulant; also a popular soft drink) have become staples.